 In today’s article I would like to discuss solar post lights.

-They are looking for ways to beautify and improve their home, while saving money on their electricity bill.
-When looked at in this regard, solar lighting is an economical decision in the long run.
-While the initial installation of a network of solar lights for landscaping purposes might be more than traditional incandescent lighting, the plus side is that further down the line, you will save money on electricity and maintenance costs, since solar lights require the least maintenance out of the major types of lighting designed to be used in landscaping.
+They are looking for easy ways to beautify and improve their landscape while saving money on their electricity bill.
+For sure, solar lighting is an economical decision in the long run.
+The initial installation of a network of solar lights for landscaping purposes might be more expensive than traditional incandescent lighting.
+The plus side is that further down the line, customers will save money on electricity and maintenance costs.
+Keep in mind that solar lights require the least maintenance out of the major types of lighting designed to be used in landscaping.

 If you are using post lights as a means to light a path, then higher caliber solar lighting should not be a priority to you.
 The design is what matters here, so long as the light outputs enough light that the landscaping or pathway is visible, there is no need to consider whether or not the luminosity of the lights is high enough to last all evening.

 Most solar lights are sold in do it yourself kits that are relatively easy to install.
 Each light has all the components self contained.
 Some kits feature stand alone solar panels.
 This requires a little bit more planning than sticking your lights where ever you want them.
 You need to connect the solar panel to the light fixture.

 The standard cost for solar post lights depends on the style you get, but most average around $20 to 30 per post, with some slightly cheaper or more expensive, depending on style.
 This cost is rather expensive when compared to the cost of incandescent or fluorescent lighting in the same category.
 But remember that once the solar lights are installed, they are not consuming any electricity whatsoever.
 This makes them a better value in the long run.

 Give them enough sunlight